thermotools/KineticGas/docs/vCurrent/getting_started_py.md

 The component identifiers are equivalent to the file names in the `pykingas/fluids` directory, and are consistent with the identifiers used by `ThermoPack`.
 A list of all available fluids and their identifiers can be found in the [Fluid identifiers](fluid_identifiers.html) section.

-### Note on pure components

-*When doing computations for a single component, two mole fractions must be supplied.*

-Internally pure components are treated as binary mixtures of equivalent species, such that a model initialized with e.g. `MieKinGas('H2')` will treat pure hydrogen as a mixture of "Hydrogen with hydrogen".
-This allows computation of the self-diffusion coefficient through the normal `interdiffusion` method, but carries the caveat mentioned above.

-Properties are not dependent on the supplied mole fractions, but it has been found that for numerical stability, the choice `x = [0.5, 0.5]` is best.

-This may be changed in future versions, such that no mole fraction needs to be supplied when working with pure fluids.

 ### Specifying parameters

 If we wish to pass specific parameters to the models, this is done through various keyword arguments, as